a-d-j-i/hardhat-insight/README.md

 npm install hardhat-insight
 ```

-And add the following statement to your `hardhat.config.ts`:
+And add the following statement to your `hardhat.config.js`:

 ```ts
 import "hardhat-insight";